EdDataScienceEES/tutorial-jackegriffin/index.md

 LPI_nested <- LPI_nested %>%
   mutate(lm_obj = map(data, ~lm(scalepop ~ year + Common.Name, data = .x)))
 ```
-Ahh, unfortunately, we run into an error here.
-We get an error because the `Common.Name` variable has only one level in one or more groups, which makes it invalid as a predictor in the `lm()` function.
+Ah, unfortunately, we encounter an error here.
+This happens because the `Common.Name` variable has only one level in one or more of the groups, making it unsuitable as a predictor in the `lm()` function.

-Because we are trying to keep this tutorial relevant to Ecology, we need to adapt the data slightly to make it work, perhaps when you do this with your own data that contains multiple numeric factors it will all be a lot easier.
+Since we're focusing on Ecology in this tutorial, we need to make a small adjustment to the data to resolve this issue.
+When working with your own data that contains multiple numeric factors, this process should be much smoother.

-Fear not, we can diagnose and fix the issue by doing the following:
+Don’t worry, though—there’s a simple fix.
+Here’s how we can diagnose and correct the problem:
 ```
 problematic_groups <- LPI_nested %>%
   mutate(n_unique_names = map_int(data, ~n_distinct(.x$Common.Name))) %>%